 GardenTrax, 4-Cycle Mini Cultivator

-Greenworks 10-Inch 8-Amp, Corded Tiller 27072
+Greenworks 10-Inch Corded Tiller, 8-Amp Corded Tiller 27072

 Sun Joe TJ604E, 13.5 Amp, 16-Inch, Electric Garden Tiller/Cultivator

-Greenworks 40v, 10-Inch Cordless Cultivator with AH Battery-27062
+Greenworks 40v Cordless Cultivator, 10-Inch with AH Battery-27062

-Earthwise TC70065, 11-Inch, 6.5-Amp cordless cultivator
+Earthwise TC70065, 11.-inch, 6.5-Amp cordless cultivator

-We wanted to exhaust top everything to do with Earthwise, hence the company’s TC70065 cultivator caught our attention.
-If you ask why we recommend it, the reason is simple.
-Here is your chance to own an ideal cultivator for small gardens and dig up to 11 inches deep and 8 inches wide effortlessly.
+We wanted to exhaust everything that has to do with Earthwise.
+Therefore, the company’s TC70065 cultivator caught our attention.
+It is easy to see why we recommend it.
+This is your chance to get a perfect cultivator for small gardens.
+You can easily dig up to 8 inches deep and 11 inches high.